urbanas/ThunderLap-Timer/README.md

 ---

-> **Project Origin:** This project was originally forked from [PhobosLT by DavHau](https://github.com/DavHau/PhobosLT) and has been heavily modified to support up to 4 pilots simultaneously.
-The codebase has undergone extensive development including a complete UI redesign, mobile/desktop optimization, multi-node architecture, and numerous feature additions.
+> **Project Origin:** This project was originally forked from [PhobosLT by DavHau](https://github.com/DavHau/PhobosLT) and has been heavily modified to support multi-node timing and frequency hopping.
+The codebase has undergone extensive development including a complete UI redesign, mobile/desktop optimization, multi-node architecture, frequency hopping mode, auto-calibration, and numerous feature additions.
 While approximately 30-40% of the original code is reused (core timing algorithms, RX5808 communication), this multi-node implementation would not have been possible without the foundation provided by the original PhobosLT project.

 ---